cirruslabs/cirrus-ci-docs/docs/guide/docker-builder-vm.md

 ### Layer Caching

-Docker has `--cache-from` flag which allows to use a previously built image as a cache source.
+Docker has the `--cache-from` flag which allows to use a previously built image as a cache source.
 This way only changed layers will be rebuilt which can drastically improve performance of `build_script`.
 Here is a snippet that uses `--cache-from` flag: